OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 Additionally, we say `AllocationSemantics::Default` to indicate we've got no special requirement for this object, but we've got other options such as requesting it to be `Immortal` so that it's never collected, `NonMoving` to never be moved, or `Los` to allocate large objects specifically [TODO: for performance reasons?].
 [List of options here](https://docs.mmtk.io/api/mmtk/plan/enum.AllocationSemantics.html).

-We can also make allocation faster such as with that [bump allocator](#bump-allocator) example earlier, instead of ever calling `mmtk_alloc` directly.
+This is a simple, slow-ish way of allocating, which we can also make faster such as with that [bump allocator](#bump-allocator) example earlier, instead of ever calling `mmtk_alloc` directly.

 When allocating an object, we also reserve a space in the header for storing a magic number corresponding to its type.
 When MMTk visits the object graph, we need to know somehow how to interpret any sequence of bytes: did we allocate a `Class` or a `Frame` or a `String` there?